 Nate’s Grade: B

 Joaquin Phoenix may not be the most stable of actors, but anyone could have successfully guessed that his public meltdown and entry into rap, complete with a scraggly mountain man beard, was a hoax.
 Phoenix and his brother-in-law Casey Affleck worked out a two-year piece of performance art, with Phoenix completely committing to his egotistical, self-destructive send-up of actors.
 Affleck directed the exploits, which is another clue that everything is a hoax.
 Do you think his brother-in-law, and a respected actor, would film Phoenix going overboard, snorting coke, lying with hookers, having an assistant literally defecate on his face, and then try and turn a buck?
 I’m Still Here is like a Saturday Night Live sketch, or an improv game, that stretches on forever.
 Whatever points Phoenix and Affleck may have had in mind get utterly lost at a plodding 108 minutes.
-The movie feels as bloated as Phoenix’s expanding waistline.
 Phoenix’s Andy Kaufman-esque practical joke is admirable but that doesn’t mean anybody needs to see this ramshackle, artless mess.
 It all comes across like a self-indulgent jape between friends, a personal project that loses all meaning outside a limited circle of friends.

 Nate’s Grade: C